 Before the new regulations went into effect, contractors already had an obligation to proactively engage in outreach efforts to hire people with disabilities, but most companies have still not committed to this.
 We suggest that the best remedy for this is to build relationships with organizations that either provide services to people with disabilities or help employers looking to hire them.
 Disability organizations understand the needs and talents of individuals with disabilities and accommodations to help them succeed in the workplace.

 Develop a Disability-Friendly Brand

 Are there senior officials in your organization who are willing to disclose their own disability?
 Are your job postings in an accessible format for people with a vision impairment?
 Have you considered alternatives to behavioral interviews, which tend not to be ideal for people with autism or other cognitive disabilities?
 Are there pictures of people with disabilities on your website?

 Being able to answer “yes” to those questions—and other questions like them—will help make your organization more attractive to people with disabilities.
 Job candidates and existing employees alike watch for these efforts, so be intentional in the steps you take.

 Studies have shown that the most important consideration for candidates with disabilities in contemplating a position, ahead of wages and job security, is the perceived disability friendliness of the employer.

 Perform a Self-Assessment

-Our Disability Employment Tracker™ is a free, confidential, web-based tool that helps contractors assess their approach to attracting, hiring, and retaining individuals with disabilities.
+Our Employment Tracker™ is a free, confidential, web-based tool that helps contractors assess their approach to attracting, hiring, and retaining individuals with disabilities.
 Filling out the survey takes less than two hours.